 Chickweed is also an amazing medicinal plant.
 It contains saponins, which makes it cooling and soothing for the skin.
 It’s perfect for making into an herbal salve to use on rashes, bug bites, or otherwise dry or itchy skin.

-If you can’t find any chickweed, or if it’s the wrong season, you can always purchase some dried from Mountain Rose Herbs (my favorite place to get high quality, organic herbs).
+If you can’t find any when you go foraging for chickweed, or if it’s the wrong season, you can always purchase some dried from Mountain Rose Herbs (my favorite place to get high quality, organic herbs).

 Here are some more great posts about chickweed for further reading: